SuadeLabs/fire/documentation/properties/margin_frequency.md

 # margin_frequency

-In a credit support annex, the **margin_frequency** is the periodic timescale after which collateral may be called.
+In a credit support annex, the **margin_frequency** is the periodic timescale at which variation margin is exchanged.
+Can be one of the following values:
+    - "daily", "weekly", "daily_settled"
+Cleared derivatives which are settled daily can be flagged as daily_settled."

 ## Magin frequency in regulation